Resources

 Who reports to the credit bureaus?

 Credit card companies and any company that offers installment loans report to the credit bureaus every month.
 They share whether you paid your bills on time, and if you paid them in full.
-The bureaus only look to see if you paid the minimum balance due on credit card, and if you have a balance left, how much that balance is.

 Other entities that report to the credit bureaus are collection agencies.
 If you don’t pay a bill—any bill—it can possibly go to collections.
 When it does, the collection agencies will report what you owe to the credit bureaus each month.